Back to Blog

 Customs Clearance and Compliance

 Importing into Canada requires compliance with regulations set by the Canada Border Services Agency (CBSA).
+This includes:

 • Proper documentation